-The use of internal suspension to Learning Zone or fixed term suspension to home for serious behaviour incidents.
-Continue to follow the advice outlined in SEMH range 1 Stage 5 range 1 Pupil Support Plan Continued use of Class Stage 5 Pupil's poor behaviour has still not improved through strategies implemented at stages 1-4.
-Potential behaviour management strategies: • A personalised Pupil Support Plan is to be put in place to address the pupil's poor behaviour.
+Stage 5 The use of internal suspension to Learning Zone or fixed term suspension to home for serious behaviour incidents.
+Continue to follow the advice outlined in SEMH range 1 Pupil Support Plan Pupil's poor behaviour has still not improved through strategies implemented at stages 1-4.
+Potential behaviour management strategies: A personalised Pupil Support Plan is to be put in place to address the pupil's poor behaviour.
 This would be monitored daily by the HOY/AHT and formally reviewed part way through the half term.
-A Pupil Support Plan will run for half a term in the first instance. • Follow the advice outlined in SEMH ranges 2-3.
-Continued use of Class Charts Parents/carers invited into the academy for meetings with Head of Year and AHT to discuss, review and evaluate Pupil Support Plan The Pupil Support Plan may involve the following: 1:1 support and/or counselling Support from the Learning Zone and their behaviour support workers Participation in the school's Behaviour Resilience Programme Introduction of a mentor Review of any special educational needs (consideration may be given to adding the pupil to the SEN register) Involvement of an educational psychologist to consider if any learning needs have been missed Consider changes to classes/sets Referral to external agencies e.g. Behaviour Support Service/Early Help Consideration of a referral for a Local Authority Hub Assessment placement (a 6-week placement designed to assess for any unmet needs).
-Creation of a risk assessment Continued use of internal suspension to Learning Zone or fixed term suspension to home for serious behaviour incidents.
-Pupils and parents/carers invited to the Local Academy Council Behaviour Panel with the Headteacher and/or Deputy Headteacher (if there are significant behavioural concerns or 10 or more days of suspension in one term).
-Stage 6 Alternative pathways Pupil's poor behaviour has not improved through strategies implemented at stage 5.
-Potential behaviour management strategies: • Pupil will take part in a 12 week managed move to Parents/carers and pupil invited into the academy to discuss alternative pathways with AHT and Deputy Headteacher (DHT). another local partner secondary school.
-This will 14
+A Pupil Support Plan will run for half a term in the first instance.
+Follow the advice outlined in SEMH ranges 2-3.
+The Pupil Support Plan may involve the following: 1:1 support and/or counselling Support from the Learning Zone and their behaviour support workers Participation in the school's Behaviour Resilience Programme Introduction of a mentor Review of any special educational needs (consideration may be given to adding the pupil to the SEN register) Involvement of an educational psychologist to consider if any learning needs have been missed Consider changes to classes/sets Referral to external agencies e.g. Behaviour Support Service/Early Help Consideration of a referral for a Local Authority Hub Continued use of Class Charts Parents/carers invited into the academy for meetings with Head of Year and AHT to discuss, review and evaluate Pupil Support Plan Referral to external agencies e.g. Behaviour Support Service/Early Help Stage 6 Alternative pathways Pupil's poor behaviour has not improved through strategies implemented at stage 5.
+Potential behaviour management strategies: • Pupil will take part in a 12 week managed move to another local partner secondary school.
+This will Parents/carers and pupil invited into the academy to discuss alternative pathways with AHT and Deputy Headteacher (DHT).